 Door Prize Ticket?

 - Included in centerfold of Show Program.
-Turn in at the big ticket churning drum by the Membership Table, near main entrance.
+Turn in ticket at the Membership Table, near main entrance.

 - Must be present to win.
 We will contact winner via cellphone.
 Winner must claim (pick up) prize within 20 min.